sparkfun/eng_application/Code/README.md

 Code Contents
 -------------------
 **<> Code**
-- **/XBee_ELSequencerV3** - Code used to receive character from a slave XBee and sequence each dancer's hoodie or pants.
+- **/XBee_ELSequencerV3** - Code used to read the slave XBee's received character and sequence each dancer's hoodie or pants.
-- **/XBee_ELSequencer_ControllerV3** - Code used to arm the master XBee and tell the slave XBees when to begin a sequence depending on the button press.
+- **/XBee_ELSequencer_ControllerV3** - Code used to arm the master XBee and tell the slave XBees when to begin a sequence based on the button press.

 Documentation
 -------------------